 Snowballing a story into a series to establish yourself as an author can be a smart strategy.
 But if you try to snowball a weak story, you’ll have a snowball’s chance in hell of success.

 Even professional editing can’t salvage a conceptually weak series.
-Inexperienced authors tend to offload their entire load of viable ideas in the first book, and no amount of editing can prop up a series once the initial burst of content has run dry.
+Inexperienced authors tend to offload their best ideas in the first book, and no amount of editing can prop up a series once the inspiration has run dry.

-If you self-publish your series as you complete each novel, you won’t know until you’re already writing the next book if the previous one isn’t selling.
-On the other hand, if you wait and write the whole series before you launch and then the first doesn’t sell, you’ve wasted an order of magnitude more time.
+If you self-publish your series as you complete each novel, you won’t know until you’re already writing the next one if the previous volume isn’t selling.
+You could be wasting valuable development time on a project readers don’t want to buy.
+On the other hand, if you wait and write the whole series before you launch, what if the first doesn’t sell?
+Then you’ve wasted an order of magnitude more time.

 If you hope to traditionally publish, your publisher may not pick up later books in a series that’s not selling well.
 If your agent or editor doesn’t like the later books, they may not be interested in selling or buying them at all.
-In the worst scenario, you may have signed a deal that doesn’t pay royalties until the series has earned out—only now, your last book hasn’t been published, and the series will likely never earn out.
+In the worst scenario, you may have signed a deal that doesn’t pay royalties until the series has earned out—only now, nobody wants to publish the last book, and the series will likely never earn out.

 Writing a series